FUEL TO USE

 - Safe operating temperature range is between 180-400 degrees

-- When using the BBQ Guru or Flame Boss, you can set your temp, adjust the smoke stack, and let the fan take over.
+- When using the BBQ Guru or Fireboard, you can set your temp, adjust the smoke stack, and let the fan take over.
 With the BBQ Guru, we recommend using the 25cfm fan.
-The Flame Boss is a variable speed fan.
+The Fireboard is a variable speed fan.
 Although they are much larger than what is actually needed, they will bring your pit to temp faster.

 - Once your pit reaches the desired temp: